dannio/sendcloud-sms/README.md

 | 498         | Too many SMS for one phone number in one day |
 | 499         | Out of balance                           |
 | 501         | Server Error                             |

+### Note about signatures

+- There's no signature id returned with the template when requested.
+- A signature cannot be deleted
+- Maximum of 5 signatures per sendcloud account
+- A template can only be edited when it hasn't passed verfication

 ## Roadmap